-Collaborative negotiations, which – like mediation – can only be conducted by registered lawyers specially trained to that effect, have only been endorsed by procedural law since January 2019, in an effort to facilitate and widen the alternative means to settle disputes.
+Collaborative negotiations, which – like mediation – can only be conducted by registered lawyers specially trained to that extent, have only been endorsed by procedural law since January 2019, in an effort to facilitate and widen the alternative means to settle disputes.

-There are no specialised Belgian alternative dispute resolution organisations or other institutions dealing specifically in art matters.
+There are no specialised Belgian alternative dispute resolution organisations or other institutions dealing specifically in art law matters.

 Fakes, forgeries and authentication

 A commonly invoked civil law remedy is the action to rescind the sale contract for fraud (misrepresentation) or mistake (error).

 Fraud or misrepresentation is defined in Article 1116 of the (old) Civil Code as the intentional use of false representations or omissions of such nature that the other party would never have contracted without such representations or omissions.
 This action is available up to 10 years after the discovery of the fraud.
 Upon rescission of the contract, the buyer must return the object sold and the seller must reimburse the price.
 Compensatory interests can be claimed, but as a rule, no compensation is provided for loss of profit or missed opportunities.

 'Error', as defined in Article 1110 of the (old) Civil Code, is established if it is excusable, meaning that the buyer erred about an essential feature of the object at the time he or she purchased it, such as its authenticity.
 The person in error must be in good faith, but it is up to him or her to prove that any other reasonable person in the same circumstances would have erred.
 The limitation period and the right to compensation are the same as for misrepresentation.

 The seller also warrants the absence of defective title and hidden defects and must hold the buyer harmless against adverse third-party claims.